Victoriurki/snowzinho/README.md

 (2) - Compile it to a .exe file with 'dart compile exe .\lib\file.dart -o bin\file.exe' (3) - Insert your bin folder path into the environment variables (4) - If it is the first script, restart your computer.
 Use your script

+[!] - your generated files will be insede the 'gen/' directory